HamdiNur/Madi-resturent/README.md

 ## Conclusion

 Food So is a comprehensive Vite.js-based web application that offers a delightful food ordering experience.
-With its intuitive user interface, responsive design, and a wide range of features, the application aims to cater to the needs of food enthusiasts and provide a seamless and enjoyable culinary journey.
+With its intuitive user interface, responsive design, and a wide range of features, the application aims to cater to the needs of food enthusiasts and provide a seamless and enjoyable culinary journeys.